vinkla/wordplate/README.md

 - [Support](#support)
 - [Contributing](#contributing)

-## Introduction
+## What is WordPlate?

 WordPlate is simply a wrapper around WordPress to make developers life easier.
-It is just like building any WordPress website with [themes](https://developer.wordpress.org/themes) and [plugins](https://developer.wordpress.org/plugins).
+It is just like building any other WordPress website with [themes](https://developer.wordpress.org/themes) and [plugins](https://developer.wordpress.org/plugins).
+Just with sprinkles on top.

-#### WordPress as a dependency
+#### WordPress + Composer = ♥️

-WordPress is installed using Composer as a dependency.
-This allows WordPress to be updated by running `composer update` in the root of the project.
+WordPress is installed using Composer which allows WordPress to be updated by running `composer update`.

 #### Environment Files

-Similar to Laravel and Symfony, WordPlate puts environment variables within an `.env` file such as database credentials and WordPress salts.
+Similar to Laravel, WordPlate puts environment variables within an `.env` file such as database credentials.

 #### WordPress Packagist

-Manage your WordPress plugins and themes with Composer.
-WordPlate has integrated WordPress Packagist out of the box.
+With WordPress Packagist you may manage your WordPress plugins and themes with Composer.

 #### Must-use plugins

-WordPlate comes with a [must-use plugin](https://wordpress.org/support/article/must-use-plugins/) loader out of the box.
-This means you can lock your plugins to specific versions and they are auto-activated by default.
+Don't worry about client deactivating plugins, [must-use plugins](https://wordpress.org/support/article/must-use-plugins/) is enabled by default.

 #### Mail

-Are you using custom SMTP credentials to send emails?
-WordPlate provides a package to add your credentials to the environment file.
+If you want to use custom SMTP credentials to send emails, we've a package for that!

 #### Laravel Mix

-Integrated Webpack build tool which comes with several common CSS and JavaScript pre-processors.
-Versioning and cache busting built right in.
+With Laravel Mix you can quickly get up and running with Webpack to build and minify your CSS and JavaScript.

 #### Security

-WordPlate installs the [`roots/wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt#readme) package out of the box.
+With the [`roots/wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt#readme) package we've replaced WordPress outdated and insecure MD5-based password hashing with the modern and secure bcrypt.

-## Getting Started
+## Installation

 To use WordPlate, you need to have PHP 7.2+ and MySQL 5.7+ installed on your machine.